Shidhatha Shareef: Career

 Shareef was appointed as the Deputy Minister of Health by president Mohamed Waheed Hassan on 23 April 2013.
 She resigned in 2015 saying that she couldn't defend the Yameen government's policies.

 Shareef's passport was seized by the police which many opposition calling it a systemic attack on opposition figures.

 In 2018, Shareef was appointed as the Minister of Gender, Family and Social Services by Ibrahim Mohamed Solih and was approved by the People's Majlis.

 During her time as Minister of Gender, Family and Social Services, she's initiated reforms promoting women in leadership.
 In 2019, many called for her to resign for the way she handled the case of a 14-year-old boy escaped state care.
 She was questioned by the People's Majlis over the case.
 In 2020, calls for Shareef to resign resurfaced after the ministry knowingly awarded an alleged sex offender the position of honorary disability ambassador and a number of national awards.
 She later resigned amid growing public pressure and her resignation was accepted by president Ibrahim Mohamed Solih.
 The Adhaalath Party praised Shareef's measures to protect women and children.

 In 2021, she left the Adhaalath Party and joined the Maldives National Party to be more politically involved.

-In 2022, she was appointed as the Spokesperson for the party.
+In 2022, she was appointed as the Spokesperson for the Maldives National Party.